Let's start building a basic Hi-Lo Guessing game.

 The @Log annotation directs Tapestry to log method entry and exit.
 You'll get to see any parameters passed into the method, and any return value from the method ... as well as any exception thrown from within the method.
 It's a powerful debugging tool.
 This is an example of Tapestry's meta-programming power, something we'll use quite a bit of in the tutorial.

 Why do we see two requests for one click?
-Tapestry uses an approach based on the Redirect After Post pattern.
-In fact, Tapestry performs a redirect after each component event.
+Tapestry uses an approach based on the Post/Redirect/Get pattern.
+In fact, Tapestry generally performs a redirect after each component event.
 So the first request was to process the action, and the second request was to re-render the Index page.
 You can see this in the browser, because the URL is still "/tutorial1" (the URL for rendering the Index page).
 We'll return to this in a bit.

 We're ready for the next step, which involves tying together the Index and Guess pages.
 Index will select a target number for the user to Guess, then "pass the baton" to the Guess page.

-With that in mind, we can modify Index to invoke this new setup() method:
+Create that Guess.java file in the same folder as Index.java.
+Next, we can modify Index to invoke the

 The new event handler method now chooses the target number, and tells the Guess page about it.
 Because Tapestry is a managed environment, we don't just create an instance of Guess ... it is Tapestry's responsibility to manage the life cycle of the Guess page.
 Instead, we ask Tapestry for the Guess page, using the @InjectPage annotation.